-Optical Coherence Tomography (OCT) for the Conservation and Interpretation of Vitreous Materials in Museum Collections
+Optical Coherence Tomography (OCT) for the Conservation and Interpretation of Enamels

 Vitreous materials are glass or glass-like substance.
-This project is focused on the study of enamels and faience.
-In particular, the study of medieval Limoges enamels and ancient Egyptian faience.
-Areas of interest range from looking at degradation to finding out more information about the manufacturing techniques.
+This project is focused on the study of medieval Limoges enamels and, with main focus on the investigation of their degradation.

 The project studies the degradation of medieval enamels through application of OCT combined with other analytical techniques to understand the deterioration processes in vitreous materials in the British Museum's collection.
 Optical Coherence Tomography (OCT) will be the main technique employed, as well as supporting techniques such as: reflectance spectral imaging (both in VIS/NIR and SWIR regime) and X-ray radiography, as well as X-ray Fluorescence (XRF), Fourier Transform infrared (FTIR) and Raman spectroscopy.